 (More likely: cactus thorns and lizards)

-Ultimately I know why people pay more and choose the WC branded plugin, and that is because WooCommerce has better exposure for their plugins on the market.
-This year was hard for us because WooCommerce used WordPress.org (their parent company) to force us to change our plugin names in the repository, which impacted users’ ability to find us.
-Funny enough they did not come after us OFF the Repository.
-Their trademark is strong, yet still they took advantage of strong “daddy” WP to force us off using three letters: “Woo.”
+WooCommerce made our year very difficult.
+WooCommerce contacted us via WordPress.org to bully force us to change our plugin names in the repository, which impacted users’ ability to find us.
+WordPress owns WooCommerce.
+Funny enough they did not come after us OFF the Repository, just through the Repository.
+Their trademark is strong, yet still they took advantage of big daddy WP to force us off using three letters: “Woo.”
+We changed from WaterWoo to PDF Watermark for WooCommerce, so then they changed THEIR name, which is how things got dark for us.

-We are recovering slowly.
-Keep an eye out.
 All our existing plugin users are going to get a big upgrade (hint: not unicorns and wizards, but still pretty cool).
 Update 2025: that upgrade is PDF Ink!